pascal-ballet/NetBioDyn-2/README.md

 NetBioDyn-2
 ==========

-NetBioDyn-2 is an asset for Godot 3.5 allowing the simulation of multicellular systems.
+NetBioDyn-2 is an application made in Godot 3.5 allowing the simulation of multicellular systems.

 INSTALL
 -------